Corporate Governance

 (2) Verification details for cross-shareholding

 Based on the above policy, SUBARU has steadily reduced the number of listed stocks held as cross-shareholding.
-As a result, 60 issues held at the end of March 2015 decreased to two issues at the end of March 2021.
-We consider these two issues to be essential to hold at this time for the following reasons, but we will continue to hold dialogue with these companies at least once a year, and the Board of Directors will evaluate and scrutinize these issues annually to determine whether they should be held or not.
+As a result, 60 issues held at the end of March 2015 decreased to 2 issues at the end of March 2021.
+During the fiscal year under review, the number of issues the Company holds as cross-shareholding increased by one to three issues, as a company that was unlisted listed its shares on the Growth Market of Tokyo Stock Exchange on March 27, 2025.
+At this point, the Company judges that retaining cross-shareholdings in the three issues for the reason described in below, and it will continue to hold discussions with these companies at least once a year and the Board of Directors will evaluate and examine the cross-shareholdings every year and judge whether or not to retain them.

 Issues | Number of shares | Amount reported on the balance sheet (Millions of yen) |